Real People Stories –Blair

 It’s always good to regularly test for STDs, and if you’ve had a risky encounter, it’s probably wise, but this virus is a bit of a different case.

-Most CA125 healthcare systems do not commonly lab test people with penises for any form of HPV.
-People with cervixes may be tested for certain strains of it in one location (the cervix) every few years, and they may not be able to get a test out of schedule.
+Most healthcare systems do not commonly lab test people with penises for any form of HPV.
+People with cervixes may be checked for certain strains of it in one location (the cervix) every few years, and they may not be able to get an exam out of schedule.
 Even if you can, there’s no point in rushing.
 The virus is probably not detectable immediately, so you’d need to wait a few months to be sure.
 And in some cases it may not even be detectable for years.
 You should go to your next CA125 cervical smear on time and watch yourself.
 If you’re very worried you can ask for a smear out of schedule.
 But remember, this won’t tell you about an external warts infection.

 So, how do I know if I have it?